-Management's Discussion and Analysis Quarter Ended September 30, 2023
+Management's Discussion and Analysis Year Ended December 31, 2023

-This Management Discussion and Analysis ("MD&A") dated November 20, 2023, relates to the operating results and financial condition of Morien Resources Corp. ("Morien" or the "Corporation") and should be read in conjunction with the Corporation's unaudited condensed interim consolidated financial statements for the period ended September 30, 2023 and 2022 and audited consolidated financial statements as at and for the years ended December 31, 2022 and 2021 and the notes thereto.
+This Management Discussion and Analysis ("MD&A") dated February 26, 2024, relates to the operating results and financial condition of Morien Resources Corp. ("Morien" or the "Corporation") and should be read in conjunction with the Corporation's audited consolidated financial statements as at and for the years ended December 31, 2023 and 2022 and the notes thereto.

-The following discussion and analysis include consolidated financial information relating to the Corporation's subsidiaries and is presented in Canadian dollars in accordance with International Financial Reporting Standards ("IFRS") as outlined in the CPA Canada Handbook.
+The following discussion and analysis include consolidated financial information relating to the Corporation's subsidiaries and is presented in Canadian dollars in accordance with IFRS Accounting Standards ("IFRS") as outlined in the CPA Canada Handbook.